 Where can I find information about immigration to New Zealand?

-Entry last updated: 12/03/19
+Entry last updated: 13/01/21

 Aotearoa New Zealand has long been a country people have chosen to immigrate to.
 In this entry we’ll look at historical immigration to New Zealand as well as the reasons people are choosing to move here today.

 In this section we'll explore different aspects of immigration to New Zealand.
 These websites have great information about the different peoples who have settled here, as well as pictures, videos and newspaper articles.

 This website focuses on New Zealand history and brings together results from many different websites, including lots of primary sources.

-- enter 'immigration' or 'immigrants' into the search box
+- Enter 'immigration' or 'immigrants' into the search box.

-- you may like to narrow your search by adding the name of a country, 'Samoa' or 'Ireland' for example,
+- You can narrow your search by adding the name of a country eg 'Immigration Samoa' or 'Immigrants Ireland'.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 Just remember to check out each site, looking for clues that the information is trustworthy.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
+Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.